 Reason 3: No customization

-Another one of the many reasons that creators have flocked to Facebook Groups in the past is that they are easy to set up.
+Another one of the many reasons that creators and entrepreneurs have flocked to Facebook Groups in the past is that they are easy to set up.
 In fact, you could probably create a group page in minutes.
 But what you gain speed you lose in customization.

 Facebook Group pages are so easy to set up because they barely give you any control over how they look, what you can implement within them, and how they evolve.
 The best alternatives to Facebook Groups give you a beautiful framework to build off of and make the community space your own.